Joules (clothing): Products

 The Joules collection includes contemporary men's, women's and children's clothing, footwear and accessories.
 It began with wellies, country-inspired clothing and polo shirts and although these products still form a key part of the range, much of the collection is now fashion-focused.
 The Little Joule brand is aimed at the children's clothing market and was launched in 2008, followed by Baby Joule in 2009.
 In 2019, Joules announced a partnership with Peter Rabbit for its kids range.

 Joules started selling home and garden products in 2013 and in 2014 launched an optical line in partnership with Vision Express.
 In 2015 Joules launched a range of home fragrances and toiletries.

 Stores

-In 2015, Joules opened travel stores in Gatwick Airport, and at the Waterloo and St. Pancras railway stations in London.
+As of 2026 Joules has 56 stores, including 11 outlet stores, with a new flagship in Market Harborough, as well as a number of stores in market towns and coastal locations across England.

-As of 2018, there were over 123 Joules stores in the UK, with flagship stores in Cheltenham, Norwich and York.
+Joules has also opened stores within six Center Parcs locations across the UK and Ireland.